venam/blog/_posts/2015-09-25-group-work.markdown

 still have the mentality of obedience to higher authority, they feel compelled by society.

-Nevertheless, there's a fraction of people willing to take a lead of their life, the passionates, which is greater than in schools.
+Nevertheless, there's a fraction of people willing to lead their lives, the passionates, which is greater than in schools.
 Considering that it is not everyone that has the chance to higher education and that those willing to have education will do anything to enter, it is expected.

-The main difference is that university students are young adults and there's no one to guide them.
+The main difference is that university students are young adults and no one is there to guide them.

 For this reason, the majority doesn't care about grades, they care about